Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 1: Implement photo uploads to Azure Storage

-1. In Visual Studio Solution Explorer, expand the **Simulator** project and then `MainWindow.xaml` and then open `MainWindow.xaml.cs`
+1. In Visual Studio Solution Explorer, expand the **Simulator** project and then `MainWindow.xaml` and then open `MainWindow.xaml.cs`.

     ![Visual Studio Solution Explorer is expanded as: Simulator\\MainWindow.xaml\\MainWindow.xaml.cs.](./media/visual-studio-solution-explorer-simulator-mainwindowxaml-cs.png "Visual Studio Solution Explorer")

-> **NOTE:** Ignore any errors, you will update the NuGet packages in a later step
+> **Note:** Ignore any errors, you will update the NuGet packages in a later step.

-2. Scroll down to the method `UpdateDynamicPricing`
+2. Scroll down to the method `UpdateDynamicPricing`.

     ![The UpdateDynamicPrice function is high-lighted in Visual Studio.](./media/visual-studio-solution-explorer-simulator-mainwindowxaml-updatedynamicprice.png "UpdateDynamicPrice function")